History of the battery: Invention

 From the mid 18th century on, before there were batteries, experimenters used Leyden jars to store electrical charge.
-As an early form of capacitor, Leyden jars, unlike batteries, stored their charge physically and would release it all at once.
-Many experimenters took to hooking several Leyden jars together to create a stronger charge and one of them, the colonial America inventor Benjamin Franklin, may have been the first to call his grouping an "electrical battery", a play on the military term for weapons functioning together.
+As an early form of capacitor, Leyden jars, unlike electrochemical cells, stored their charge physically and would release it all at once.
+Many experimenters took to hooking several Leyden jars together to create a stronger charge and one of them, the colonial American inventor Benjamin Franklin, may have been the first to call his grouping an "electrical battery", a play on the military term for weapons functioning together.

-Based on some findings by Luigi Galvani, Alessandro Volta, a friend and fellow scientist, believed observed electrical phenomena were caused by two different metals joined together by a moist intermediary.
+Based on some findings by Luigi Galvani, Alessandro Volta, a friend and fellow scientist, observed that electrical phenomena were caused by two different metals joined by a moist intermediary.
 He verified this hypothesis through experiments and published the results in 1791.
 In 1800, Volta invented the first true battery, storing and releasing a charge through a chemical reaction instead of physically, which came to be known as the voltaic pile.
 The voltaic pile consisted of pairs of copper and zinc discs piled on top of each other, separated by a layer of cloth or cardboard soaked in brine (i.e., the electrolyte).
 Unlike the Leyden jar, the voltaic pile produced continuous electricity and stable current, and lost little charge over time when not in use, though his early models could not produce a voltage strong enough to produce sparks.
 He experimented with various metals and found that zinc and silver gave the best results.

-Volta believed the current was the result of two different materials simply touching each other – an obsolete scientific theory known as contact tension – and not the result of chemical reactions.
+Volta believed the current was the result of two different materials simply touching each other, what he called contact tension, and not the result of chemical reactions.
 As a consequence, he regarded the corrosion of the zinc plates as an unrelated flaw that could perhaps be fixed by changing the materials somehow.
 However, no scientist ever succeeded in preventing this corrosion.
 In fact, it was observed that the corrosion was faster when a higher current was drawn.
 This suggested that the corrosion was actually integral to the battery's ability to produce a current.
-This, in part, led to the rejection of Volta's contact tension theory in favor of the electrochemical theory.
+This, in part, led to the rejection of Volta's approach in favor of the electrochemical theory.
+(Note that Volta's term is a component of a related process contact electrification which is important for other science.)
 Volta's illustrations of his Crown of Cups and voltaic pile have extra metal disks, now known to be unnecessary, on both the top and bottom.
 The figure associated with this section, of the zinc-copper voltaic pile, has the modern design, an indication that "contact tension" is not the source of electromotive force for the voltaic pile.